Transformer-Progressive Mamba Network for Lightweight Image Super-Resolution: Experiments

 \subsubsection{Datasets and Metrics}

-Following prior works~\cite{zhou2023srformer,zhang2024hit,li2025dual}, we train our model on DIV2K~\cite{timofte2017ntire} dataset, which contains 800 pairs of images, and evaluate it on five benchmark datasets: Set5~\cite{bevilacqua2012low}, Set14~\cite{zeyde2010single}, BSD100~\cite{martin2001database}, Urban100~\cite{huang2015single}, and Manga109~\cite{matsui2017sketch}.
+Following prior works~\cite{zhou2023srformer,zhang2024hit,li2025dual}, we train our model on the DIV2K~\cite{timofte2017ntire} dataset, which contains 800 pairs of images, and evaluate it on five benchmark datasets: Set5~\cite{bevilacqua2012low}, Set14~\cite{zeyde2010single}, BSDS100~\cite{martin2001database}, Urban100~\cite{huang2015single}, and Manga109~\cite{matsui2017sketch}.
 The LR images are obtained from their corresponding HR counterparts using bicubic degradation.
 We conduct experiments under three upscaling factors: $\times 2$, $\times 3$, and $\times 4$.
 To further validate our method, we train and test our model on the RealSRv3~\cite{cai2019toward} dataset.
 It contains real-world LR-HR image pairs obtained by adjusting the focal length of a camera on the same scene and subsequently aligning the images.
 To evaluate performance, we use PSNR and SSIM~\cite{wang2004image}, both calculated on the Y channel in the YCbCr space.
+For real-world SR tasks, we also utilize the LPIPS~\cite{zhang2018unreasonable} metric, as it aligns better with human subjective visual perception compared to traditional pixel-wise metrics.